 Herd of sheep.
 Heard of inbound marketing?

 Marketers are keen to put things in buckets.
-For many reasons of course: it makes it easier to run advertising if you’re picking placements to reach ‘B2B tech target market A’, easier to pick an image that represents ‘B2B tech target market A’, easier to do just about anything if you can convince yourself that ‘B2B tech target market A’ will behave like a lovely big flock of sheep guided down the purchase funnel by several helpful sheepdogs.
+For many reasons of course: it makes it easier to run advertising if you’re picking placements to reach ‘target market A’, easier to pick an image that represents ‘target market A’, easier to do just about anything if you can convince yourself that ‘ target market A’ will behave like a lovely big flock of sheep guided down the purchase funnel by several helpful sheepdogs.

 Oh, but we all know that real life is never that neat.
 People are much more diverse and fractured.
 Every buyer has a different route to discovery, obscure and specific interests that make for a journey that is hard to lump into clusters for the purposes of advertising.

 OK, I guess we can segment people into those that are prepared to risk a bit of money, and those that aren’t.
 But if you’re in the second category and wanting to give every marketing dollar a fair chance at convincing your buyer, how do you build an audience?

-Scattering a trail of attractive, yummy breadcrumbs across your blog and social media to capture hungry little sheep looking for a quick bite, and spread into your email marketing to nurture and grow those who already know you.
+Inbound marketing means scattering a trail of attractive, yummy breadcrumbs across your blog and social media to capture hungry little sheep looking for a quick bite, and spread into your email marketing to nurture and grow those who already know you.

 On average, B2B inbound marketing leads cost 61% less than outbound leads, with blogs and social media offering the lowest cost per lead - proof positive that treating people as more than just sheeple will always pay off.

 Image via Flickr CC/Son of Groucho